Plan for New Content

 As previously stated, Iona University is committed to ensuring equal access and participation for people with disabilities, including treating people with disabilities in a way that allows them to maintain dignity and independence.
 We believe in integration, and are committed to meeting the needs of people with disabilities in a timely manner.
 The University will do so by removing and preventing barriers to accessibility by complying with the accessibility of online content and functionality under the World Wide Web Consortium’s (W3C’s) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA and the Web Accessibility Initiative Accessible Rich Internet Applications Suite (WAI-ARIA) 1.0 for web content.

 The Monsido software will provide a comprehensive listing of errors related to accessibility on the university website.
 The service also provides suggestions on how to repair said issues.
 The University Webmaster and the Marketing and Communications office have been designated by the University, as a joint effort, to monitor the maintenance related to keeping the website accessible for those with disabilities.
 The Webmaster will have ultimate decision making authority over web content and display.

 All employees with access to update the web page must complete website accessibility certification.
 The webmaster has completed this training.

 Website updaters are required to complete accessibility certification prior to assuming responsibility for website content maintenance and prior to receiving access to the site.
 In addition, accessibility training will be provided to new employees on-boarding to the University throughout the year.

 Contact information for troubleshooting

-For assistance or additional training on the Kentico CMS, contact your Webmaster.
-Kentico also offers training on how to use its CMS which can be found of their site (www.kentico.com).
+For assistance or additional training on the Drupal CMS, contact your Webmaster.

 NOTE: Review this New Content Strategy document regularly.
 As technology evolves, guidelines could change frequently.